Chapter 5: the swapchain

 B.3.
 Rendering loop

-We typically use a single queue that handles both graphics and present operations (present queues that do not support graphics operations are legal but not implemented in practice).
+We typically use a single queue that handles both graphics and present operations (present queues that do not support graphics operations are technically possible but not constructor does that).

-- Acquire an image: we use vkAcquireNextImageKHR to attempt to acquire an image from a specific (non-retired) swapchain.
+- Acquire an image: we use vkAcquireNextImageKHR to request an image from a specific (non-retired) swapchain.
 This function is blocking, but it takes a timeout argument (in nanoseconds) to avoid deadlocks (or UINT64_MAX for an unbounded wait).
-The specification does not give explicitly non-blocking assumptions, but we can expect that the function never blocks if we request enough swapchain image (as discussed previously).
-We should not used the returned image index directly, as it only becomes valid once either one of the optional fence/semaphore arguments become signaled.
+The specification does not explicitly describe in which situations this function is guaranteed not to be stuck on a wait, but we can expect that the function never blocks if we create out swapchain with a minimum number of images set to one more than the nominally supported minimum (as discussed previously).
+We should not use an acquired image index immediately, as it only becomes valid once either one of the optional fence/semaphore arguments becomes signaled.

 - Render to it: refer to the previous chapter.